 - Some 11 players at UEFA EURO 2016 could break this record if they feature in a final win for their sides: Király, Given, Italy's Gianluigi Buffon, Albania's Orges Shehi, Belgium's Jean-François Gillet, Hungary's Zoltán Gera, Iceland's Eidur Gudjohnsen, Northern Ireland's Roy Carroll, Portugal's Ricardo Carvalho and Ukraine team-mates Vyacheslav Shevchuk and Anatoliy Tymoshchuk.

 Following a successful career with Schalke, Borussia Dortmund and Arsenal, Lehmann was on course to bow out of international football on a high in 2008, only to be denied a winners' medal by Spain.

 The No1 was an ever-present in Germany's run to the final, keeping two clean sheets, yet could not prevent Fernando Torres clinching Spain's first major title in 44 years in Vienna.
 It will be a mere consolation for the German to learn that he established a record that night as the oldest player to have appeared in a UEFA European Championship final.

 - Király, Given, Shehi and Carroll could all break this record at UEFA EURO 2016.

 Ivica Vastic (38 years and 257 days)

-The former SK Sturm Graz and FK Austria Wien man came off the bench with 26 minutes remaining against Poland in a UEFA EURO 2008 group stage match and kept his cool in added time to salvage a draw for Austria from the penalty spot.
-It was his 14th goal on his 50th appearance at international level and one that made him the oldest player to have scored at a final tournament.
+The former Sturm Graz and Austria Wien man came off the bench with 26 minutes left against Poland in a UEFA EURO 2008 group game and kept his cool in added time to salvage a draw for Austria from the penalty spot.
+It was his 14th national-team goal on his 50th outing and made him the oldest player to score at a final tournament.